Jeffrey Cole, Founder and Director-

 An expert on business in Asia, strategic management, globalization and technology, Dr. Beck has published hundreds of books, articles and business reports.
 He has served on the boards of a variety of corporations and universities and held the post of co-director of the 'Project on Strategies of the World’s Largest 50 Companies' for the United Nations.

 John earned his B.A. in East Asian Studies and Sociology summa cum laude from Harvard University, and was the first graduate of Harvard’s integrative Ph.D. program in Organizational Behavior.

-Brad is an editor, writer, critic, public speaker and thinker focused on media, culture, marketing how the things that audiences do with what they watch have a huge impact on who they are.
-In addition to his work with dmg world media, he also writes at the Mediavorous Blog.
+Consultant, thinker, editor, writer, critic and frequent public speaker, Brad is focused on technology-driven disruptions in media, culture and marketing, as well as on how the things that audiences do with what they watch have a huge impact on who they are.

 Joseph Carrabis is Founder and CRO of The NextStage Companies (NextStage Evolution, NextStage Global and NextStage Analytics), which specialize in helping clients improve their marketing efforts and understand customer behavior.
 Most recently he introduced “Neuromarketing Without the Wires” to Critical Mass, demonstrating how to market to consumers’ minds without the need for laboratory settings, focus groups, invasive equipment and prohibitive expense.